openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    array type
    type inference

--  If the type can be inferred from the context, then the type of array literal is the inferred type `T[]`.
+-  If the type can be inferred from the context, then the type of an array literal is the inferred type `T[]`.
--  Otherwise, the type is inferred from type of its elements.
+-  Otherwise, the type is inferred from the types of its elements.

 .. index::
    type inference